 I like to use bread flour in this recipe.
 It just makes the bread a little sturdier and gives it a bit of a chewy texture.
 If you’re looking for the ultimate in softness, stick with all-purpose flour.

-Just as with our cinnamon rolls,buttery soft rolls and buttermilk bread, I like to mix bread in the stand mixer.
+Just as with our cinnamon rolls,buttery soft rolls and buttermilk bread, I like to mix bread in the stand mixer (or when I’m really lazy, the bread machine).
 Do you need a stand mixer to make this bread?
 No. You can just as easily mix the ingredients by hand, then knead by hand for 6-8 minutes on a floured surface.